alshedivat/al-folio/_projects/1_project_fun.md

 ---
 layout: page
-title: An oak library
+title: An oak bookshelf
-description: Building a library
+description: Building a bookshelf
 img: assets/img/projects_preview/etagere_thumbnail.jpg
 importance: 1
 category: fun
 ---

-This library is made of oak.
+This bookshelf is made of oak.
 It was built in 2023 during the summer after the bootcamp.
 It takes me 7 days full-time to build it.
 2 meters high, 1.15 meter wide and 26 centimeters deep, it has 6 shelves.
 No screws, no glue, only dovetails. it was quite a challenge to build it.
 No mistakes were allowed.

 It is located in the living room of my secondary house.
 Please, do abstraction of the mess around it.
 I am still working on the house.